LuizPelegrini/reactjs-fundamentals/README.md

 ## About
-Training my skills with a React project where the user is able to see a set of posts, comment on each one of them and add unlimited likes to different comments;
+Training my skills with a React project where the user is able to see a set of posts, comment on each one of them and add unlimited likes to different comments.

-## Live project
+## ✨ Live project
 <a href="https://luizpelegrini.github.io/reactjs-fundamentals/" target="_blank">https://luizpelegrini.github.io/reactjs-fundamentals</a>

 <br />

-### What I learn
+### 🧑‍💻 What I learn
 * Using CSS Modules in React.
 * Why React uses the concept of <b>immutability</b> when handling component state.
 * Why the attribute `key` is needed when displaying a list of components, and why the array index is not a good candidate for it.
 * HTML tag `<time>` and its attributes.
 * `date-fns` package for handling dates in Javascript
-* Deploying project using `gh-pages` package
+* Deploying project to Github using `gh-pages` package

 <br />